 - Comedonal – black heads, white heads, milia

 First line of defense – pH and the acid mantle

 The pores of our skin are made up of a combination of oil and sweat glands that help to keep our skin healthy and elastic.

 The acid mantle is a slightly acidic layer of the skin.
 It is our body’s first defence mechanism against bacteria invading it.
 This layer develops at puberty and causes the pH to decrease to about 5.5 from the childhood 7.

 A bacteria, Propionibacterium Acnes also known as p. acnes, normally lives on the skin, with or without the presence of acne.
 However, if you are prone to acne, the number of p. acnes is greatly increased.

 It’s been found that the growth of these bacteria is dependent on the pH value of the skin.
 If you have a normal skin pH of 5.5, growth is minimal.
 A slight shift towards the alkaline will help the p. acne thrive, there is also an increase in sweat production and the skin will feel dry.

 So what helps with fighting acne?

 You can’t easily change your hormones, but you can change the way they influence your skin with diet.
 Gut health has been shown to be a large influencing factor in skin pH, sebum production and the growth of surface bacteria.
 Cut down yeasty foods and sugar, increase your greens and drink lots of water.
 Help is available in the form of Certified Organic Superfoods, which I highly recommend.
-In addition to these, the Osmosis MD Harmonised water Anti T or Digestive Health taken twice daily will help.
+In addition to these, the Osmosis MD Digestive Health taken twice daily will help.

 Caring for your gut health is essential for treating a candida overgrowth skin, it will also help you manage your stress, and obviously helps a diet related problem skin.